rubyonracetracks/howto_create_gem/05-other_metrics.md

 sh gem_install.sh
 sh code_test.sh
 ```
 * Enter the command "sh all.sh".
+All should go well.
-If all goes well, you are ready to move on.
+* Enter the command "sh git_check.sh".
+All should go well, in which case you are ready to move on.

 ## Wrapping Up
 * Enter the following commands: